j-gams/neon_data_project/create_data/readme.md

 ### check_clip.py
 ### reset_raster_nd.py
 ### match_create_set.py
+This is the central piece of the entire data creation pipeline, so I will outline this file in greater detail.
 #### Parameters
 | Parameter | Usage | Function | Example usage |
 | --- | --- | --- | --- |